2012 Summer Olympics Parade of Nations: Parade

 Each delegation was led by a flagbearer (listed below), accompanied by a child volunteer carrying a copper petal (camera-left) and a young lady carrying a sign with the country's English name (camera-right).
 The copper petal was engraved with the name of the nation and would later be used to build the cauldron for the Olympic flame.
 The volunteer carrying the sign wore a dress constructed with fabric imprinted with images of Olympic volunteers, including those who had not been chosen.
 Each nation's flag was planted as it arrived at the model of Glastonbury Tor.

-Netherlands Antilles was ineligible to participate independently in the parade, as its National Olympic Committee was unrecognized by the IOC due to the 2010 dissolution of the Netherlands Antilles.
+Netherlands Antilles was ineligible to participate independently in the parade, as its National Olympic Committee was unrecognised by the IOC due to the 2010 dissolution of the Netherlands Antilles.
 Team Dutch Antilleans paraded by default under the Olympic flag, together with a South Sudanese runner whose newly independent country did not yet have an Olympic committee.

 Notable were the debut female Olympic athletes from Saudi Arabia, Qatar and Brunei.

 The Team India entered the stadium jointly led by a woman dressed in a red top and blue trousers, who was not part of its team.
 In India this incident received media attention, but London officials downplayed concerns saying that she was Madhura Nagendra, a volunteer who had been security screened.
 Some media outlets later identified her as Madhura Honey, a graduate of Communications and Media Studies from Christ College in Bangalore.
 The Indian team's acting chef-de-mission Muralidharan Raja filed a protest with organisers.